 This funding is provided by FTA to help provide transportation to the elderly or persons who have a disability.
 As such, the TPO highly encourages that all projects utilizing this funding be accessible.
 Applicants should demonstrate that the projects, services, or vehicles being proposed for funding will be accessible.
 For vehicles this means being accessible by persons who require the use of a wheelchair or have otherwise limited mobility.
-Under special circumstances, exceptions can be considered.
-Applicants that are seeking consideration for funding for non-accessible projects are required to describe how their agency provides or ensures the provision of accessible transportation services as an attachment to the application.
+For this round, due to the lack of accessible vehicles being available and the dramatic increase in costs, exceptions can be considered.
+Applicants, that are seeking consideration for funding for non-accessible vehicles, are required to sign the Non-Accessible Vehicle Request Form and describe how their agency provides or ensures the provision of accessible transportation services as an attachment to the application.